W427697/Discord-/MIGRATION.md

 export default config
 ```

-We are doing this to apply the same babel config as you have defined in your project.
+We are doing this to apply the same configuration you defined in your project.
 This streamlines the experience of using Storybook with Preact.
 Additionally, we are not vendor-locked to a specific Babel version anymore, which means that you can upgrade Babel without breaking your Storybook.

 #### Web Components

 ##### Dropping default babel plugins in Webpack5-based projects

-Starting in 8.0, Storybook doesn't apply any default babel plugins to Web Components projects.
-Storybook will pick up the babel configuration you have in place.
-Before Storybook 8.0, Storybook has added the following babel presets and plugins:

-- `@babel/preset-env`

-The following list of plugins are not necessary anymore, since they are included in `@babel/preset-env`:

-- `@babel/plugin-syntax-dynamic-import`
-- `@babel/plugin-syntax-import-meta`
+Until the 8.0 release, Storybook provided the `@babel/preset-env` preset for Web Component projects by default.
+This is no longer the case, as any Web Components project will use the configuration you've included.
+Additionally, if you're using either the `@babel/plugin-syntax-dynamic-import` or `@babel/plugin-syntax-import-meta` plugins, you no longer have to include them as they are now part of the @babel/preset-env preset.

 ### Deprecations which are now removed